1. General Rules

 11.3 Cheating in any form will not be tolerated in any way.

 11.4 Drivers are expected to participate in an ethical and sportsmanlike manner.
-Taunting, trash talking, and berating other drivers for any reason will not be tolerated and may lead to expulsion.
+Taunting, trash-talking, griefing and berating other drivers is not tolerated and may lead to immediate expulsion.
+The VEC is a high-level competition where there is mutual respect and a positive atmosphere between all drivers, team managers and the SRC Staff.

 11.5 Pre-race preparation: We expect all drivers to prepare in advance for a racing event.
-If a driver attends an event and is clearly unprepared, the Stewards may ask that driver to not participate.
+If a driver attends an event and is clearly unprepared, the Stewards may ask that driver not to participate.
 Stewards may use the Top Lap times log to verify driver practice times.
-The Stewards may opt to post a minimum race time for drivers to achieve in qualifying to participate in the current week’s race.
-This is to ensure drivers have prepared for the event properly and that they not be a danger to those drivers who have put significant time into preparing for the event.
+The Stewards may opt to post a minimum race time for drivers to achieve in qualifying in order to participate in the current week’s race.
+This is to ensure drivers have prepared for the event properly and that they will not be a danger to all the teams and drivers who have put significant time into preparing for the event.

-11.5.1 New drivers are expected to do at least 50 laps online and make sure those are logged on the FLT.
+11.5.1 Drivers preparing for their first VEC race are expected to do at least 50 practice laps online and make sure those are logged on the Fast Lap Tracker (FLT).

 11.5.2 Fastest lap will have to be within the 103% of average time in class.

-12.3 The drivers must use their real name as submitted by the manager, it is up to drivers and managers to make sure their ingame name is correct.
+12.4 The drivers must use their real name as submitted by the manager, it is up to drivers and managers to make sure their in-game name is correct.

-12.3.1 If there is a mistake on the entry/broadcast list – the manager must make a notice to administration about this error by posting “change line up”
+12.4.1 If there is a mistake on the entry/broadcast list, the manager must notify administration about this error by posting in the “change line up” section.

 13. Penalty levels and overview